 Botanical Name: Cyclopia intermedia

-Origin: South Africa
+Country of Origin: South Africa

 Production: Similar to the production of black or green teas, the leaves of the honeybush are harvested, cut and bruised (often with mechanical rollers), and then exposed to heat for several days to allow oxidation.

-Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
+Disclaimer: This information is for educational purposes only and has not been evaluated by the CFIA or FDA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.